-- To be welcoming and inclusive. - To create a firm and consistent approach throughout the school. - To maintain, encourage and promote positive behaviour, self-discipline and respect. - To encourage independence and personal confidence. - To uphold our school values. - To encourage consideration for others in the community by promoting respect, courtesy, tolerance, teamwork, trust and honesty. - To support the development of self-esteem and self-respect by distinguishing between a pupil and that pupil's behaviour. - To develop pride in the school, in work, in effort as well as achievement.
+- To be welcoming and inclusive. - To create a firm and consistent approach throughout the school. - To maintain, encourage and promote positive behaviour, self-discipline and respect. - To encourage independence and personal confidence. - To uphold our school values as a community who respects an individual's rights - To encourage consideration for others in the community by promoting respect, courtesy, tolerance, teamwork, trust and honesty. - To support the development of self-esteem and self-respect by distinguishing between a pupil and that pupil's behaviour. - To develop pride in the school, in work, in effort as well as achievement.